 Technical Director: Brian Kehoe, PE, SE

-Brian Kehoe is a Structural Engineer with Wiss, Janney, Elstner Associates, Inc., (WJE) and has been with WJE for more than 30 years.
+Brian is a Structural Engineer with Wiss, Janney, Elstner Associates, Inc., (WJE) and has been with WJE for more than 30 years.
 He has a BS degree in Civil Engineering from Northwestern University and a MS degree in Civil Engineering from the University of California, Berkeley.
 He is a licensed Civil and Structural Engineer in California and a licensed Structural Engineer in Oregon, Utah, and Hawaii.
-Mr. Kehoe is active in a number of professional organizations including ASCE, ACI, and EERI.
-He is a Fellow of ASCE and is a member of the steering committee for the ASCE Standards Committee on Seismic Rehabilitation of Existing Buildings that developed ASCE 41-13.
+Brian is active in ASCE, ACI, and EERI, a Fellow of ASCE, and a member of the steering committee for the ASCE Standards Committee on Seismic Rehabilitation of Existing Buildings that developed ASCE 41-13.
 He has also participated in the update of seismic provisions of ASCE 7-16.

-Mr. Kehoe is experienced in investigating and designing repairs for structures that have been impacted by or have deteriorated as a result of other catastrophes such as fires, corrosion, wood decay, or cracking.
+Brian is experienced in investigating and designing repairs for structures that have been impacted by or have deteriorated as a result of other catastrophes such as fires, corrosion, wood decay, or cracking.
 He has assessed structural damage to buildings in the United States and abroad after major earthquakes and has designed repairs for buildings constructed of unreinforced masonry, wood, concrete, and steel.
-Mr. Kehoe participated in several research projects for ATC including the ATC-43 project for the development of guidelines for evaluation and repair of earthquake damage to concrete and masonry wall buildings, which produced FEMA 306, 307, and 308, and the ATC 71 project to update the guidelines for Rapid Visual Screening of Buildings (FEMA P-154 and P-155).
+Brian participated in several ATC research projects including ATC-43 for the development of guidelines for evaluation and repair of earthquake damage to concrete and masonry wall buildings, which produced FEMA 306, 307, and 308, and ATC 71 for the update of the guidelines for Rapid Visual Screening of Buildings (FEMA P-154 and P-155).
 He was a member of the ASCE/SEI reconnaissance teams that visited Christchurch following the 2010 and 2011 earthquakes.

 Treasurer: Mark Bird, PE

-Mark Bird is a structural engineer specializing in curtainwall and cladding systems for commercial buildings.
-Mark has a Bachelor’s degree (1993) and a Master’s Degree (1998) in Civil Engineering from Texas Tech University.
+Mark Bird is a structural designer specializing in curtainwall and cladding systems for commercial buildings.
+Mark has a BS degree (1993) and a MS Degree (1998) in Civil Engineering from Texas Tech University.
 Mark began his career in Dallas, Texas with Design Engineering and Consulting (DEC) where he worked as a design engineer for nine years.
-During that time he worked on several projects in Hong Kong, Beijing and Manila that required him to work overseas for a year.
+During that time Brian worked on several projects in Hong Kong, Beijing and Manila that required him to relocate overseas for a year.
 Mark has extensive experience with high-rise commercial buildings in high wind and high seismic regions.
 In 2004 Mark started his own consulting firm, Wesley Engineering Group, Inc. in San Antonio, Texas.
 In 2013 he added an office in Walnut Creek and relocated to California.
-Mark is a member of ASCE, the Glass Association of North America (GANA) and SEAOC.
+Mark is a member of ASCE, SEI, the Glass Association of North America (GANA) and SEAOC.